nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “A botnet is a network of compromised devices controlled remotely by attackers.
 They’re used in massive DDoS attacks, spam campaigns, and financial fraud.
 I defend against them using **patching, endpoint protection, DNS filtering, network segmentation, and SIEM-based anomaly detection**.”

----

-✅ Up Next:
-**Q40.
-What Are Common Indicators of Compromise (IoCs)?** — an essential topic for any cybersecurity role.

-Shall we continue?

-Awesome, Nitin!
-You're really close to completing the full set of advanced interview prep.
-Let’s dive into this **key blue team topic** now:

----

 ### ❓ **Q40.
 What Are Common Indicators of Compromise (IoCs)?**